 However, before you search, there are a few things you should keep in mind:

 This means you are likely to miss out on a few apprenticeships before you get accepted.
-Don’t lose heart, the key to success is perseverance!
+Don’t lose heart, the key to success is to keep trying, persistence will pay off in the end.

 It is unlikely that you will find the right employer providing the exact apprenticeship you want right away.
 If you do decide to look for apprenticeships other than the one you have selected, keep in mind why you chose it.

 An apprenticeship is a big commitment, so don’t apply for an apprenticeship just because it’s available.
-As long as you are still getting what you want out of the apprenticeship – then go for it!
+It is important that you feel like you will be able to see the apprenticeship through to the end, but if for whatever reason that doesn’t happen, you will still have options.

-With nearly half of all experienced professionals in the UK considering switching careers because they jumped into the wrong at an early age, it’s better to take some time now to get it right than having to switch further down the line!
+With nearly half of all experienced professionals in the UK considering switching careers because they jumped into the wrong one at an early age, it’s better to take some time now to get it right than having to switch at some point further down the line.